umberware/the-way/the-way/readme.md

     }

 ### Security Service
-This service is used to verify token(when method need a authenticated user), verify user profiles (when method is allowed only for certain profiles) and to generate the token.
+This service is used to:

+    - verifyToken: When method need a authenticated user;
+    - verifyProfiles: When the claims has profiles and the method has profiles.
+With this, you can allow the method for only certain profiles;
+    - generateToken: Used to generate the token.
+The argument is the TokenClaims with YOUR custom fields.

+If the profiles field is provided in the TokenClaims and the method contains profiles,  will validate if the "token claims" profiles provided can execute the method.
 The private keys for **CryptoService** and JWT are passed in application.properties (in the default implementation.
 You can customize this service and implement your behavior)

 ##### The properties
     the-way: